 Introduction of electric devices such as tablets and laptops into the classroom must be designed in a way that teachers are familiar with the application, tablet features, navigation, and file management.
-When you introduce the electric devices in the classroom for the first time, teachers are advised to familiarize themselves well on how to use the devices as well as the platform to be able to further enhance their students' learning.
+When you introduce the electric devices in the classroom for the first time, teachers are advised to familiarize themselves well on how to use the devices as well as the Akelius Digital Language Course to be able to further enhance their students' learning.
 Here are some recommended practices: